citizen428/citizen428.github.io/source/talks_and_publications/index.markdown

 Publications
 ---
-* Technical Reviewer for "[Ruby and MongoDB Web Development Beginners Guide](http://www.packtpub.com/ruby-and-mongodb-web-development-beginners-guide/book)":<br> Here's what the author has to say: <em>Big thanks to Michael Kohl, who was of great help in ensuring that every tiny technical detail was accurate and and rich in content.
+* Technical Reviewer for "[Ruby and MongoDB Web Development Beginners Guide](http://www.packtpub.com/ruby-and-mongodb-web-development-beginners-guide/book)":<br> Here's what the author has to say: <em>Big thanks to Michael Kohl, who was of great help in ensuring that every tiny technical detail was accurate and rich in content.
 I have become "technically mature" because of him!</em>

 * [Linux Magazin](http://www.linux-magazin.de/), 3/2005, "Schneller Weg zur Live-CD":<br>While I was still an active developer for Gentoo Linux, I wrote this article on building custom Live CDs with the Catalyst build tool.